| | | | |

 > nf_conntrack: table full, dropping packet

 Networking debugging is usually panic-driven.
 Stop guessing.
-Run these 5 commands in order.
-Every step removes one possible universe of failure.
+Run these commands in order.
+Each phase eliminates one layer of the failure stack.

 Phase 1: Inside the Cluster (The Control)